The Hunting Party (Lost): On the Island

-On the island, Jack discovers Locke, who is unconscious in the hatch's gun cache.
-Soon after, Michael enters with rifle drawn and pointed at Jack, announcing that he is going into the jungle to retrieve his son, Walt, who has been taken by the Others.
+Jack discovers Locke, who is unconscious in the hatch's gun cache.
+Michael then enters with rifle pointed at Jack, announcing that he is going into the jungle to retrieve his son, Walt, who has been taken by the Others.
 Jack tries to reason with him, and volunteers to assist Michael in his task.
-However, Michael refuses to listen, telling Jack that he must go alone.
+However, Michael refuses to listen, saying that he must go alone.
 Jack asks Michael if he would really shoot him, to which Michael replies, "No, but I'll shoot that computer."
 Michael adds that the computer is "not what you think it is."
-Jack backs down, and Michael leaves after locking Jack and Locke in the gun closet.
+Jack backs down, and Michael leaves after locking him with Locke in the gun closet.

 After being freed by Kate and Sawyer, who show up to get Sawyer's bandages changed, Jack intends to go after Michael.
-Locke and Sawyer volunteer to accompany him, but Jack refuses Kate's request to come as well, explaining that she must stay and take care of the button.
+Locke and Sawyer volunteer to accompany him, and Jack refuses Kate's request to come as well, explaining that she must stay to take care of the button.

-During the search for Michael, Locke reveals that he is aware of Sawyer's real name, James Ford, since Hurley had given him the passenger manifest.
-Locke asks Sawyer why he chose that name, but Sawyer refuses to answer.
-At that moment, gunshots are heard.
+While searching for Michael, Locke reveals that he is aware of Sawyer's real name, James Ford, since Hurley gave him the passenger manifest.
+Locke asks why Sawyer chose that name, but Sawyer refuses to answer.
+Gunshots are then heard.
 Jack, Sawyer, and Locke continue hiking towards the source of the shots.
 They find shell casings from Michael's gun.